Published 2 Jul 2026

 • Easy, no-code interface for business users to work with

-• Integrates easily with 1000+ apps, including existing business systems and ERP, CRM, and HR platforms
+• Native M35 integration and easily integrates with 1000+ other apps, including existing business systems and ERP, CRM, and HR platforms

 • Allows seamless workflow creation and collaboration across teams with complete audit trails for transparency